 - Natural threats include hurricanes, tornadoes, blizzards, wind storms, ice storms, volcanic eruptions, earthquakes, tsunamis, droughts, floods, forest fires, solar flares, heat waves and such.
 But it seems to me that this is a really distorted way of looking at such things.
 It assumes that this planet was created as substrate for human activities, ours to use (and use up), and that when anything "out of the ordinary" happens that interferes with our activities then things are not as they were "intended" to be.
 If you've read the "What do I believe" section of this blog, you know that I don't buy into this idea.
 I don't believe this planet (or universe for that matter) was created at all, or that there is any sort of intention behind the way things work.
 The human race is certainly not a privileged part of this "creation", nor do we have a special role to play in it, other than whatever role we make up for ourselves.
 We are as much an ordinary part of nature as any other animal species.
 But we have spread over almost the whole planet and we have set up our civilization to rely on a certain set of ideal conditions.
 When real conditions vary from that ideal, we consider it to be a disaster.
 But really, all of these things are natural parts of the way things work on this planet.
 We have put ourselves in harm's way, and we shouldn't be too surprised that the results are occasionally disastrous.
 Many of us live in a way that is very isolated from nature, but that isolation is an illusion.
 So be realistic about the range of natural events that occur in the area where you live and the ways they may disrupt your life, and be prepared rather than surprised when natural "disasters" happen.

-- By mechanical threats I means the breakdown of the infrastructure equipment itself.
+- By mechanical threats I mean the breakdown of the infrastructure equipment itself.
 If anyone can clue me in as to a better term for this, please do.
 Anything that is made by man eventually breaks down.
 But again, this is a distorted way of looking at things.
 Rather, I would say that it takes a lot of ongoing effort to keep it working.
 If left alone technology gradually, or sometimes catastrophically, wears out and breaks down.
 And the more complex a mechanism is, the more susceptible it is to breakdown.
 When our economy was growing, the ongoing cost of preventative maintenance, repairs and replacement was something that could be borne without too much pain.
 But now that growth is ending, those costs are starting to get quite painful.
 The tendency is to defer them, since for the moment everything is working just fine.
 After all, most of us are isolated from the inner workings of the infrastructure that supports us, and we'd just as soon pretend it wasn't there.
 We have just lived through a period when enough was being spent on maintenance that failures were rare and seen as decidedly out of the ordinary.
 But even during that period it was wise to be prepared for occasional interruptions of vital services, and it can only become more so in the future.
 So be realistic about the extent to which you do rely on such services and be prepared to get by without them until emergency crews can make repairs.

-So, I would strongly encourage everyone to look at their own situations in the light of these generalizations, decide services at the most vital and which threats are most pressing and start preparing for them.
+So, I would strongly encourage everyone to look at their own situations in the light of these generalizations, decide services are the most vital and which threats are most pressing and start preparing for them.

 This post is getting pretty long and it has taken a long time to write, so I think I'll break it off here.
 Next time I'll talk about the threats I'm most concerned about and the preparations I have made or plan to make.